Louis J. Ceci: Judicial career

 Shortly after bowing out of the 1968 primary, Ceci was appointed Milwaukee County judge for the traffic branch by Governor Warren P. Knowles, filling the vacancy caused by the suicide of judge John A. Krueger.
 He was subsequently elected to a full term as county judge and served until the end of 1973.
 In 1972, incumbent circuit judge George D. Young was declared medically incapacitated, triggering a new election.
 Ceci entered the race for the open seat and won the April 1973 election without opposition.
 He was re-elected without opposition in 1979.
 As a county judge and circuit judge, Ceci clashed at times with Milwaukee County District Attorney E. Michael McCann and with the Milwaukee County Sheriff's Department.

 In 1980, he ran for Wisconsin Supreme Court.
 After a strong first place finish in the nonpartisan primary, he was narrowly defeated in the April general election by fellow Milwaukee judge Donald W. Steinmetz.
 Nevertheless, two years later, when Wisconsin Supreme Court justice John Louis Coffey was appointed to the federal Seventh Circuit Court of Appeals, Ceci was appointed to the Supreme Court by Governor Lee S. Dreyfus.
 He was subsequently elected to a full ten-year term on the court in April 1984, without facing an opponent in that election.
 With a year left in his term, in 1993, Ceci announced his plans to retire early, allowing Governor Tommy Thompson to appoint a replacement.
 At the time of his retirement, Ceci's judicial philosophy was classified as one of the most conservative among the court's justices.

-Personal life and family
+Personal life and death

-Louis Ceci married Shirley Haldi in 1956.
-They had six children together and were married for 65 years before her death in 2022.
-Ceci resides in Wauwatosa, Wisconsin.
+Ceci married twice.
+He was married to Dorothy Zukowski from 1947 to 1954, and to Shirley Haldi from 1954 until her death in 2022.
+They were married for over 65 years.
+He had six children, three from his first marriage and three from his second.
+Ceci resided in Wauwatosa, Wisconsin.
+He died on January 27, 2026, at the age of 98.